-Instead of three procedural levels (the court of first instance, the court of appeal and the Supreme Court), article 615 CCP has been changed so that the decision about a claim challenging an arbitration award is made by just one judicial instance.
+Instead of three procedural levels (the court of first instance, the court of appeal and the Supreme Court), article 615 of the CCP has been changed so that the decision about a claim challenging an arbitration award is made by just one judicial instance (ie, the decision is made by only one judicial entity and cannot be appealed against).

-Article 616, paragraph 1 CCP stipulates that the procedure that follows a claim challenging an arbitration award, or a claim regarding the declaration on the existence or inexistence of an arbitration award, is the same one as performed in front of a court of first instance.
-This means in fact that the Austrian Supreme Court has to apply the same procedural rules as a court of first instance (eg, in the context of taking evidence).
+Article 616(1) of the CCP stipulates that the procedure that follows a claim challenging an arbitration award - or a claim regarding the declaration on the existence or non-existence of an arbitration award - is the same one as performed in front of a court of first instance.
+This means, in fact, that the Supreme Court must apply the same procedural rules as a court of first instance (eg, in the context of taking evidence).